kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md

 \(c\) Has and maintains in effect liability insurance coverage that complies with the requirements set forth in subpart E of this part and has and maintains a current certificate of insurance evidencing such coverage on file with the Department;

-\(d\) Has and maintains in effect and on file with the Department a signed counterpart of Agreement 18900 (OST Form 4523) and complies with all other requirements of part 203 of this chapter;
+\(d\) Has and maintains in effect and on file with the Department a signed counterpart of Agreement 18900 (OST Form 4523) and complies with all other requirements of [[Volume 4/A Economic regulations/0203 Waiver of warsaw convention liability limits and defenses.md|part 203 of this chapter]];

 \(e\) Has effective authority from the Government of Canada to conduct charter air service between the United States and Canada.